akka/alpakka/docs/src/main/paradox/sqs.md

 then continues to emit any remaining messages in its local buffer.
 The stage will complete once the last message has been send downstream.

+Note that for short-polling (`waitTimeSeconds` of 0), SQS may respond with an empty reply even if there are still messages in the queue.
+This behavior can be prevented by switching to long-polling (by setting `waitTimeSeconds` to a nonzero value).

 Be aware that the `SqsSource` runs multiple requests to Amazon SQS in parallel.
 The maximum number of concurrent requests is limited by `parallelism = maxBufferSize / maxBatchSize`.
 E.g.: By default `maxBatchSize` is set to 10 and `maxBufferSize` is set to 100 so at the maximum, `SqsSource` will run 10 concurrent requests to Amazon SQS. `AmazonSQSAsyncClient`